samforwill/District-Insights/README.md

 ![Distribution of PVI Scores](images/Distribution_of_PVI_Scores.png)

 Well, that certainly doesn’t look normal! (in the statistical distribution sense of “normal”, but also in the common sense department).
-So lets dive in! <br />
+So let's dive in! <br />

 The median district in the United States is around -1, which is a Republican +1 district, meaning half of the districts in the US are more Republican and half are more Democratic than that point.
 Pretty close to 0, so I’m not mad at that.<br />